HL7/fhir-saner/input/pagecontent/test_plan.md

 #### Measure Consumer Success Criteria
 * For the publication scenario, a MeasureReport is created on a Measure Consumer system.
-* For the retrieval scenario, the MeeasureConsumer is able to retrieve the MeasureReport based on the sample data from the Measure Source.
+* For the retrieval scenario, the MeasureConsumer is able to retrieve the MeasureReport based on the sample data from the Measure Source.

 ### Measure Definition Source
 Measure Definition Source providing Measure resources to a Measure Definition Consumer.